 Many features incorporated into this machine are the result of suggestions made by customers like you.
+Read this manual carefully for instructions on how to set it, to provide maximum efficiency.

-By following the operating instructions, in conjunction with a good maintenance program, your conveyor will provide many years of trouble free service.
+By following the operating instructions, in conjunction with a good maintenance program, your Truck Load conveyor will provide many years of trouble free service.